FL275021/PaymentManager-CSinAzure/README.md

 # System for managing payments made by company teams(Customer service, Marketing, etc)

 Each user can register a payment which will be linked to their corresponding team.
-An user can have 1 of 3 different roles(Admin, Manager, Employe), and each has both unique and shared options:
+An user can have 1 of 3 different roles:

 -Employes: Login, Logout, Make a Payment, Check own payments.